sonusant/shopify-order-fulfillments-service/README.md

 Our system queries the `fulfillment_orders.json` endpoint to find the work assigned to our specific location, and then fulfills it using `fulfillments.json`.

+**Note on Tracking**: According to Shopify's API documentation, providing a proper courier company name (in the `tracking_company` field) along with the `tracking_number` allows Shopify to automatically generate the correct tracking URL for the customer.
+You do not need to construct or provide the tracking URL yourself.

 ## Required Shopify Scopes

 The app or custom token used by this function requires the following access scopes: